crate/crate-docs/docs/linking.rst

 The ``latest`` version *always* redirects to the latest stable version, and as such, you will never find it visible in the URL bar in your browser.

-IF you copy the URL from your browser when you want to link to a page in the documentation, the URL effectively pins the documentation to the current stable version.
-This is fine for in most cases (e.g., for most day-to-day use by readers).
+If you copy the URL from your browser when you want to link to a page in the documentation, the URL effectively pins the documentation to the current stable version.
+This is fine in most cases (e.g., for most day-to-day use by readers).

 However, if you are creating more a more permanent cross-reference, in most